$\mathbb Z_{/p}\times \mathbb Z_{/p}$ actions on $S^n\times S^n$: Some comments on groups containing

 \section{Some comments on groups containing $\Zp\times\Zp$}

 While we know that $\Zp$ and $\Zp\times\Zp$ can act freely on $S^n\times S^n$, the exact conditions for a group to be able to act freely on $S^n \times S^n$ remains open.
 Conner \cite{MR0096235} and Heller \cite{MR0107866} showed that for a group to act freely on $S^n\times S^n$, the group must have rank at most two, but Oliver \cite{MR561237} showed that $A_4$ cannot act on $S^n\times S^n$, and so every rank 2 simple group is also ruled out \cite{MR1745517}.
-Explicit examples of free actions by subgroups of a non-abelian extension of $S^1$ by $\Z/p\times\Z/p$ have been constructed \cite{MR2592957}, but Okay--Yal\c{c}in \cite{okay2018} have shown that $\Qd(p)=(\Z/p\times\Z/p)\rtimes SL_2(\mathbb{F}_p)$ cannot act freely on $S^n\times S^n$.
-In this section we show how the restrictions on the $k$-invariant might be useful in determining whether or not a group $G$ containing $\Zp\times\Zp$ as a normal Abelian subgroup can act freely on $X=S^n\times S^n$.
-We continue to take $p$ to be an odd prime and $n\ge 3$ to be odd.
+Explicit examples of free actions by subgroups of a non-abelian extension of $S^1$ by $\Zp\times\Zp$ have been constructed \cite{MR2592957}, but Okay--Yal\c{c}in \cite{okay2018} have shown that $\Qd(p)=(\Zp\times\Zp)\rtimes SL_2(\mathbb{F}_p)$ cannot act freely on $S^n\times S^n$.
+In this section we show how the restrictions on the $k$-invariant as described in Section \ref{section:k-invariants} can be useful in determining whether or not a group $G$ containing $\Zp\times\Zp$ as a normal abelian subgroup can act freely on $X=S^n\times S^n$.
+We continue to take $p > 3$ to be an odd prime and $n\ge 3$ to be odd.
+We align some of our notation with that in \cite{okay2018} to better show the parallel calculations.

 Similar to the approach in Section~\ref{section:k-invariants}, we can consider the Borel fibration:

 and the associated Serre spectral sequence

 with the first nontrivial differential $d_{n+1}$.
 If $\alpha$ and $\gamma$ are the generators in degree $n$ of $H^*(X;\Z)$, with $\alpha^2=\gamma^2=0$, then $d_{n+1}(\alpha)=\bar\tau(\alpha,0)$, $d_{n+1}(\gamma)=\bar\tau(0,\gamma)$, and $k^{n+1}=d_{n+1}(\alpha)\oplus d_{n+1}(\gamma)$.